The stochastic gravitational wave background from close hyperbolic encounters of primordial black holes in dense clusters: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge support from the Research Project PGC2018-094773-B-C32 [MINECO-FEDER], and the Centro de Excelencia Severo Ochoa Program SEV-2016-0597.
-S.J. is supported by a predoctoral contract by the Spanish Ministry of Science, Ref.~SEV-2016-0597-19-2.
+S.J. is supported by the FPI grant PRE2019-088741 funded by MCIN/AEI/10.13039/501100011033.
 S.K. is supported by the Atracción de Talento contract no. 2019-T1/TIC-13177 granted by the Comunidad de Madrid and Japan Society for the Promotion of Science (JSPS) KAKENHI Grant no. 20H01899 and 20H05853.
+We would like to thank the referee for useful comments on the manuscript.